-Diffusion imaging is not limited to basic measures like FA (fractional anisotropy), or even fiber tractography; other microstructure elements can be of major interest.
+Diffusion imaging is not limited to basic measures such as classical DTI FA (fractional anisotropy); other microstructure measures can be of major interest.
 Free-water is a telling example.

-Imeka’s diffusion imaging tools are able to measure extracellular water fraction (free-water), which in turn serves to measure neuroinflammation.
+Imeka’s diffusion imaging tools are able to measure extracellular water fraction (free-water), which in turn can be sensitive neuroinflammation.

-There is currently no way to measure inflammation in the brain’s white matter.
+There is currently no way to measure inflammation in white matter.
 Certain PET markers are in development, but they are not considered as usable options in the near future.
-Furthermore, PET imaging is a highly invasive and expensive way of measuring markers in the body.
+Furthermore, PET imaging is a highly invasive and expensive.

 Imeka’s infrastructure is already used in a clinical trial setting.
-For example, our team has worked on existing databases (ADNI, ADNI+, ADNI2) and significant differences between study groups were observed based on this measure.
+For example, our team has worked on existing databases (ADNI, ADNI+, ADNI2) and significant differences between normal, MCI and AD groups were observed based on this measure.

 It’s a simple, yet powerful way of assessing extra-cellular water which can be associated with inflammation.

-The acquisition time necessary for us to get proper data to perform processing is quite short, in the 5-7 minutes range, for a subject in the MRI.
+The acquisition time necessary for us to get proper data to perform processing is short.
+In the order of 5 minutes of diffusion MRI in the protocol.

 Legacy dataWe are also able to work with data that was acquired in the past.
-With a limited amount of directions of acquisition, we can extract significant information from legacy data.
+With a limited amount of directions of acquisition (20 or more), we can perform free-water modelling and advanced tractography from legacy data.

 Free-water imaging can also be used to remove free-water from the signal.
 This is particularly useful in cases of brain lesions in order to discern what’s hidden within.